-Are you considering selling your home in North Carolina & New Jersey?
+Are you considering selling your home in throughout the USA?
 If so, you might be thinking about making a few repairs and upgrades before you list it.
 Some changes can be lucrative, paying off in the long run.
 However, not all upgrades are created equal.
 We will let you know which upgrades to avoid!

 Updating and beautifying your home is a sure-fire way to get more potential buyers in the door.
 However, many sellers make the mistake of making too many upgrades or upgrading things that do not increase the property value.
 Some people even make upgrades that end up turning OFF buyers!
 Before you take a sledgehammer to the bathroom wall or make a trip to Home Depot, consider making only necessary repairs and only the upgrades that will pay for themselves by substantially increasing your home’s value.

 Don’t Add a Pool Unless YOU are Swimming In It